Vincent7891/MicroservicesArchitectureApp/README.md

 This repository contains a collection of (simple) microservices deployed using Kubernetes.
 Each service is containerised with Docker, and Kubernetes is used for orchestrating and managing the containers.
 This project includes a Go, express and flask service with an API gateway.
 The frontend uses react and tailwind CSS and was setup using vite.

+At the time of writing, the frontend shows a visualisation of how kubernetes applies load balancing to the deployed pods for a given service.

+## Motivations for this project
+I've been wanting to expand my knowledge of different ways a system can be architected, and thought this would be a good way of getting some hands on practice with microservices and kubernetes.
+From my job, I'm most familiar with deployment using AWS Fargate and ECS, which abstracts a lot of the scalability for you, so I thought learning about what might be possible with kubernetes would be interesting.

 ## Prerequisites
 Before getting started, please ensure you have the following installed: